Bertrand Clauzel: The Castile Campaign

 The retreat from Salamanca posed significant challenges to Clauzel due to the substantial losses suffered by the French army.
 Initially, Maximilien Sébastien Foy's division, the only French unit relatively unscathed, provided cover as the rear guard.
 However, it suffered a decisive defeat the following day at the Battle of García Hernández.
 Clauzel managed to salvage what remained of the Army of Portugal as he retreated north of Burgos.

-The historian Mullié reports this retreat by the Army of Portugal was compared the actions of Marshal Michel Ney during the retreat to Russia.
+The historian Mullié reports this retreat by the Army of Portugal was compared to the actions of Marshal Michel Ney during the retreat to Russia.

 Burgos was besieged by Wellington before Clauzel could regroup his forces.
-With reinforcement from General Joseph Souham, Clauzel spent some time recovering from a gunshot wound to his right foot before resuming divisional command in the subsequent campaign, which saw Wellington retreat back to Ciudad Rodrigo.
+With reinforcements from General Joseph Souham, Clauzel spent some time recovering from a gunshot wound to his right foot.
+Clauzel later resumed divisional command in the subsequent campaign, which saw Wellington retreat back to Ciudad Rodrigo.
 Despite Wellington's return to his initial position, Clauzel's costly defeat at Salamanca compelled French forces in Spain to focus their efforts against Wellington, leading to the liberation of Andalusia, Extremadura, and Asturias by Spanish forces.

 The rest of the War of the Sixth Coalition

 In early 1813, Clauzel assumed command of the Army of the North in Spain.
-During the Battle of Vitoria, Clauzel and the bulk of his army was a day's march away and unable to aid Jean-Baptiste Jourdan, contributing to the latter's defeat.
-In the days after Vitoria, his army was separated from Jourdan's retreating army and risked being cut off, but Clauzel conducted a skilful retreat through Jaca to concentrate French forces.
+During the Battle of Vitoria, Clauzel and the bulk of his army were a day's march away and unable to aid Jean-Baptiste Jourdan, contributing to the latter's defeat.
+In the days after Vitoria, Clauzel's army was separated from Jourdan's retreating army and risked being cut off, but Clauzel conducted a skilful retreat through Jaca to concentrate French forces.

-After Jourdan was replaced, Clauzel would continue service under the command of Marshal Jean-de-Dieu Soult.
-He continued to serve throughout the rest of the Peninsular War and the 1814 campaign in south-west France, seeing action at the major battles of Nivelle, Orthez and Toulouse as well as personally securing a minor French victory at Aire.
+After Jourdan was replaced, Clauzel continued in service under the command of Marshal Jean-de-Dieu Soult.
+Clauzel continued to see action throughout the rest of the Peninsular War and the 1814 campaign in south-west France, seeing action at the major battles of Nivelle, Orthez, and Toulouse as well as personally securing a minor French victory at Aire.

-When Wellington communicated news of the Emperor's abdication to French forces in the South, Clauzel was the first to vote, in a meeting of generals, that no consideration should be given to such a notification until it was made by the Emperor himself, this proposal was accepted.
+Wellington would communicate news of the Emperor's abdication to French forces in the south in the aftermath of Toulouse.
+Clauzel was the first to vote at a meeting of generals, that no consideration should be given to such a notification until it was made by the Emperor himself, this proposal was accepted.

 Political life

 Changing loyalties

-Following the Bourbon restoration in 1814, he reluctantly submitted to the restored monarchy but swiftly joined Napoleon upon his return to France.
+Following the Bourbon Restoration in 1814, he reluctantly submitted to the restored monarchy, but swiftly joined Napoleon upon his return to France.
 Throughout the Hundred Days, he held command along the Pyrenees.
-While there were no major battles on this front before Napoleon surrendered, Clauzel did manage to gain the particular ire of French royalists with his actions in chasing the Duchess of Angoulême out of Bordeaux.
+While there were no major battles on the Pyrenean front before Napoleon surrendered, Clauzel earned the particular ire of French royalists with his actions in chasing the Duchess of Angoulême out of Bordeaux.